 So many resumes, so few jobs.
 Let’s face it, job search sucks.
 Tons of competition, ads for jobs that don’t exist and endless “rabbit holes”.
 If you’ve leveraged any of the countless online job search sites and submitted your resume for a specific job, you are not alone.
 In fact, there are upwards of several hundred applications for each job posted on a job search site (this is not a misprint).
 It’s just way too easy to submit your resume even if you are only marginally qualified for the job (tell me you’ve never done this).
 If your resume/submission is not not an exact fit or is submitted after the job has been posted for a few days, you are probably wasting your time.

-So how do you cut through all of the worthless garbage to get to the real jobs?
+So how do you cut through all of the worthless garbage on job search sites to get to the real jobs?
 How do you maximize the time you spend looking for a job and minimize the time it takes to land a job?
 Well I’d be the first to tell you that there is no secret “fast track” to finding a job, but there are lots of things you can do to make your job search more efficient.

 Maximize Your Job Applications/Submissions

 Here are three basic tips you can follow that will help you target your search.
 Planning and targeting your search should be on the top of your list:

 - Leverage your job search plan and focus on your target companies first.
 No job search plan?
 Take a look here first: Job Search Planning.

 - Only apply for jobs that closely match your experience and/or education.
 While there will be an urge to apply for jobs that loosely fit your background, this is not the best way to spend your time.

 - Don’t waste your time responding to older job listings.
 Any listing older than two weeks (and possibly even one week) has probably had dozens (and maybe even hundreds) of applications submitted.
 Focus on all relatively new listings.
 If you run out of new listings, you can revisit the older listings.